rjv01/ChatApp-new/README.md

-Classic Chat App using MERN stack + daisyui deployed on render
+# Classic Chat App using MERN stack + daisyui
+deployed on render
+added new themes